 Now, let’s delve into each component of DuPont Analysis:

-Return on Equity (ROE): Return on Equity (ROE) is a financial metric that measures the profitability of a company in relation to its shareholders’ equity.
+Return on Equity (ROE): Return on Equity (ROE) is a financial metric that measures the profitability of a company to its shareholders’ equity.
 It is a key indicator of how well a company is utilizing its equity to generate profits

 Formula: